Skip to content

 Problem: You cannot understand why the agent didn't request confirmation.
 Logs only show "Agent executed delete_database".
 No information about which tools were available, what prompt was used, what arguments were passed.

 Solution: Structured logging with tracing shows the full picture: input request → tool selection → execution → result.
-Now you can understand that the agent didn't receive a tool with confirmation or the prompt was incorrect.
+Then you can see whether the agent missed a confirmation tool, or whether the prompt was wrong.

 Theory in Simple Terms